vclemenzi/react-qstate/README.md

-# State Query
+# Cerry
-State Query is a simple library that allows states to be saved in url parameters.
+Cerry is a simple library that allows states to be saved in url parameters.
 The benefits can be various:

 - Have the exactly same UI
   - A user can share the link on social and whoever clicks on it will have the same ui